iden3/flutter-rapidsnark/README.md

 ### Public buffer size

-Both `groth16Prove` and `groth16ProveWithZKeyFilePath` has an optional `proofBufferSize`, `publicBufferSize` and `errorBufferSize` parameters.
+`groth16Prove` has an optional `proofBufferSize`, `publicBufferSize` and `errorBufferSize` parameters.
 If publicBufferSize is too small it will be recalculated automatically by library.

 These parameters are used to set the size of the buffers used to store the proof, public signals and error.

 If you have embedded circuit in the app, it is recommended to calculate the size of the public buffer once and reuse it.
-To calculate the size of public buffer call `groth16ProveWithZKeyFilePath`.
+To calculate the size of public buffer call `groth16Prove`.

 ## Troubleshooting